HATlab-UVIC/NPRlab-MQ3-Proprioception-V1.0/README.md

 6. On Meta Quest, navigate to library -> Unknown sources.
 You should find this demo.
 7. Launch the demo.
 8. Run the Windows demo.
+9. Once the Windows demo is running, you will see Join code on the Windows demo.
+Type the Join code in the `Join Code` input text.
+10. Click `Join Lobby` to join the Windows demo as a client.

 This demo is build by David Kim with supervision of Dr. David Kennedy.